m-lamonaca/programming-notes/PHP/Dependecy Injection.md

 ## Dependency Injection Container

 The **Dependecy Injection Container** (DIC) allow to archive all the dependencies in a single `Container` class.
 Some offer automatic resolution of the dependecies.
-Containers aid the developer in the handling of the dependecies: get/has/set.

 ## [PHP-DI](https://php-di.org/)